 Create a Safe Setup

 We recommend applying lenses in a well-lit area with a mirror placed on a flat surface.
-Cover the sink or block the drain, lenses can easily slip down the drain during practice.
+Cover the sink or block the drain, as lenses can easily slip down the drain during practice.
 If you drop a lens, rinse it properly before reapplying.

 Use the Right Saline Solution